Nautilloid/bloggy/content/lab/Setting up de blog/index.md

 ---
 **Hugo**

-When installing Hugo from the apt repository I found that I would install an old version that was incompatible with certain themes.
+When installing Hugo from the apt oprepository I found that I would install an old version that was incompatible with certain themes.
 I initially used apt install hugo but then upgraded b using the following:

 Find the latest releases here: https://github.com/gohugoio/hugo/releases Because I have an ubuntu container in proxmox running on x86 architecture, I downloaded the hugo_0.145.0_linux-amd64.deb file.
 The version will most likely be out of date but the commands the same.